nicksnlp/arthunt/README.md

 9. Queries preprocessing added, that removes unknown words, "and"/"or" at the beginning or the end of a query, and separates brackets with spaces.
 9. Structure of the function self.search has been modified.
 10. Lemmatisation improved in search modes Relevance + Wildcard.
+11. Validators are applied on web-scraping, that assures that the links a correctly formed.

 POSSIBLE FUTURE IMPROVEMENTS:

-11. Improve Boolean search: add lemmatised search into "d*g and cats", "paints and cats".
+12. Improve Boolean search: add lemmatised search into "d*g and cats", "paints and cats".

-12. Highlight words found in the text
+13. Highlight words found in the text

-13. A safe feature for bad urls

 ### Running the project: